-- a) Estimates are required as to intangible asset carrying values and impairment charges. - b) Estimates of future profitability are required for the decision whether or not to create a deferred tax asset. - c) Amortisation rates are based on estimates of the useful lives and residual values of the assets involved. - d) The discount applied in determining the fair value of the change of control redemption premium constitutes an estimate. - e) Estimates as to recoverability of receivables, including future expected cash flows.
+- (a) Estimates are required as to intangible asset carrying values and impairment charges. - (b) Estimates of future profitability are required for the decision whether or not to create a deferred tax asset. - (c(Amortisation rates are based on estimates of the useful lives and residual values of the assets involved. - (d) The discount applied in determining the fair value of the change of control redemption premium in the prior year constitutes an estimate. - (e) Estimates as to recoverability of receivables, including future expected cash flows.

-3. Segmental reporting
+3. SEGMENTAL REPORTING